youremeh/gmodz-public/README.md

     ```
     sv_defaultdeployspeed 1
     ```
-8. Make a `start.bat` file inside the folder with `srcds.exe` (https://i.imgur.com/ak4nB8g.png)
-9. Paste the following in `start.bat` file
+8. Windows Users - Paste the following into a `.bat` file and makes changes where necessary
     ```
     @echo off
     cls